 Furthermore as in any pricing exercise, the inclusion of underwriting information should not be ignored.
-For example, links may be made between the age of the claimant and PPO propensity as well as other potential characteristics.
+For example, links may be made between the age of the claimant and PPO propensity as well as other potential characteristics, however the small volume of PPO claims may make attribution to individual pricing cells challenging, due to lack of data quantity.
+Where this is undertaken, the actuary should ensure that the factors are discussed with underwriting and appropriately documented.